-The World Bank released a report in May 2024 which examined the progress Djibouti has made.
-Although it highlights some issues like high costs which prohibit access for some, the ministry has learned and is implementing several measures to address the issues.
-Perhaps the most urgent are adding competition into the otherwise monopolistic telecoms sector, along with investing in infrastructure to improve connectivity in densely populated and sparsely populated areas, so that the internet will work even in the most trying of circumstances.
-Djibouti is already a major landing site for digital cables across the continent and the world and is benefitting from \$130 million in World Bank initiatives to speed up processes and approvals for the private sector, improving the ease of doing business.
+The entire government is changing with the introduction of e-cabinet and e-building permit initiatives to speed up processes and approvals for the private sector, improving the ease of doing business.
 It also makes for a more transparent government, which creates greater trust and cooperation between it and the private sector.
 Ali demonstrated that "the e-building permit allows companies to submit and track their permit applications online, pay associated fees electronically, and receive real-time updates on the status of their applications.
 This not only reduces delays and administrative costs but also improves the transparency and predictability of construction processes."
 Feedback so far has been very positive.
 Djibouti keeps advancing.